AI Multi Agents: PyAutogen, LangGraph,...

 Agents with Llama-Index

-LlamaIndex, as described, is designed to work with various tools, data sources, and workflows.
+LlamaIndex, is designed to work with various tools, data sources, and workflows.

 It helps to augment LLMs with context from different data sources such as APIs, SQL databases, PDFs, etc., without being tied to a specific framework.